 Hi!
-I’m Ethan Green from No Sleepless Nights, and in this video I’m going to be talking about the Gravity blanket.
+I’m Ethan Green from No Sleepless Nights, and in this video/article I’m going to be talking about the Gravity blanket.

 As you can see, I’ve got a few different ones here.
 I thought It would be interesting to try out the different options that they offer, so you can decide which one might be right for you.
 I’ll also be comparing the Gravity blanket to some of the other brands of weighted blankets that I’ve tried this year.